Polling station sign

 What does the law say about dementia and voting?

-Everyone with dementia has a right to vote.
-The Mental Capacity Act provides a framework for making decisions on behalf of people who lack capacity to make a decision but this does not apply to voting.
-It is up to the individual to decide if they want to vote.
+The Mental Capacity Act provides a framework for making decisions on behalf of people who lack mental capacity to make a decision but this does not apply to voting.
+It is up to the individual to choose if they want to vote and who they want to vote for.
+No one can do that on their behalf.

 For example, they may need to be reminded of the date or need support getting to the polling station.
+They might also need extra help when they are at the polling station.

 Making your vote count